Universal scaling limits for spin networks via martingale methods: Blanket (or Layer) representation

 \subsection{Blanket internal structure}

-It has been shown \cite{FranchiniSPA2021} that the blankets possess an internal structure.
-As one can easily appreciate from Figure 1 of \cite{FranchiniSPA2021}, is possible to identify at lest two main types of energy contributions, those corresponding to edges with both ends in $V_{\ell}$, that we call the core, and those with one edge in $V_{\ell}$ and one in $Q_{\ell-1}$, that we call interface:
+It has been shown in Ref. \cite{FranchiniSPA2021} that the blankets posses an internal structure.
+As one can easily appreciate from Figure 1 of \cite{FranchiniSPA2021}, it is possible to identify at least two main types of energy contributions, those corresponding to edges with both ends in $V_{\ell}$, that we call the core, and those with one edge in $V_{\ell}$ and one in $Q_{\ell-1}$, that we call interface:

 Hereafter, we indicate with a hat on top if the quantity is relative to the core and with a bar if to the interface.
 This partition is also shown in Figures 4.1 and 4.2 of \cite{FranchiniRSBwR2023}.
 The effect on the Hamiltonian of this further partition is best understood by introducing the normalisation coefficients